College of Business

 A student will be dismissed from the college if the student’s behavior is a sufficiently severe and significant departure from the law or university regulations and policies that apply to the student, including the Guiding Professional Standards of the college, the university Student Conduct Regulations, the university’s Discrimination and Harassment Policies, or the university’s Policy on Acceptable Use of Computing Resources or the student fails to constructively address previous behavioral concerns after college action.
 A student may also be dismissed if the student departs significantly from the college’s academic progression standards or if the student fails to follow adequately any plan prescribed while the student is on probation status.

 Appeal of Academic or Disciplinary Status

-Any student who wishes to challenge the student’s academic or disciplinary status at the college must submit an appeal in writing to the dean of the college within seven (7) calendar days following the issuance of a notice from the college identifying the student’s status.
-The dean may refer the issue back to the college’s standing committee for review, if warranted.
+- Any student who wishes to challenge the student’s academic or disciplinary status at the college must submit an appeal in writing to the dean of the college within seven (7) calendar days following the issuance of a notice from the college identifying the student’s status.
+The dean may refer the issue back to the college’s standing committee for review if warranted.
 Following the review, the dean will notify the affected student of his or her decision by mail or email.

-The student may appeal the dean’s decision to the Oregon State University provost in writing within seven (7) calendar days following issuance of a decision by the dean.
+- The student may appeal the dean’s decision to the Oregon State University provost in writing within seven (7) calendar days following the issuance of a decision by the dean.
 The provost’s decision on the appeal is the university’s final decision.